Cody Ware: Cup Series

+On January 15, 2025, it was announced that Ware would return to full-time competition in the Cup Series for the 2025 season, driving the No. 51 for RWR.
+On May 12, 2025, it was announced that he would drive the No. 15 in the All-star Open due to Harrison Burton driving his usual No. 51 in the main event.
+In the 2025 Coke Zero Sugar 400 at Daytona, Ware led a career high 23 laps but finished in 20th.
+For the first time in his career, Ware raced all 36 of 36 races of the 20w5 season.

 IndyCar Series

 Entering the 2021 racing season, Ware expressed interest in running a part-time IndyCar Series schedule for Dale Coyne Racing with RWR, including the possibility of performing Double Duty of running the Indianapolis 500 and Coca-Cola 600 in the same day.
 In April, he participated in an IndyCar test for DCR at Texas Motor Speedway.
 He was entered for the 500 in the No. 52, and Garrett Smithley was placed in his No. 51 Cup car for that day's Coca-Cola 600; although Ware completed rookie orientation, a lack of sponsorship forced the entry to be withdrawn.
 Ware instead ran the 600 in the No. 53 that he took over from J. J. Yeley.

 On June 15, it was announced that Ware would make his IndyCar Series debut at the REV Group Grand Prix at Road America, driving the No. 52 entry.
-He would go on to finish 19th and on the lead lap.
+He would go on to finish nineteenth and on the lead lap.

 Personal life

 In February 2018, Ware tweeted that he struggles with depression and anxiety.
 Three months later, he revealed on Facebook that he has Asperger syndrome.

 In May 2021, Ware revealed that during his teenage years, a group of friends led him to the woods only to douse gasoline on him and set him on fire, resulting in severe burns on the back of his legs.

-Ware's younger brother Carson races in the NASCAR Xfinity Series, NASCAR Truck Series, and ARCA Menards Series.
+Ware's younger brother Carson raced in the NASCAR Xfinity Series, NASCAR Truck Series, and ARCA Menards Series.
+He was suspended by NASCAR in October 2021 after being arrested on assault and property damage charges, he was reinstated on June 8, 2022.

+On April 10, 2023, Ware was arrested for a felony assault by strangulation and a misdemeanor on a female.
+He originally missed the Food City Dirt Race at Bristol due to what was initially announced as personal reasons and was replaced by Matt Crafton, who finished 34th with engine problems.
+NASCAR indefinitely suspended him on April 10.
+The charges were dropped by prosecutors in December, upon which Ware was reinstated to NASCAR.